 - You should look like you… seriously.
 Look like yourself.
 Today is not the day to try out that new red lipstick.
 Your makeup should reflect your daily routine, helping to create the best version of yourself.
 If you typically wear your hair down then keep it down.
 If you always have a ponytail then style it that way!
-For men: if you have walk around the office most of the year with a beard, the keep it in your photos.

 - Wear something you’d actually wear, but don’t play it totally safe.
 If a black blazer and a white collared shirt represent you best then feel free to choose those for your photos.
 However, don’t be afraid to add in textures and patterns.
 Things like plaids and lace photograph very well!
 Keep your jewelry to a minimum.
 Just because that neon statement necklace is trendy today doesn’t mean you won’t hate it next year.

 - Take your photo where you’re comfortable.
 The words “professional headshot” are not necessarily synonymous with “studio”.
 You can have your photo taken in your office, outdoors, or even in your home.
 Whatever feels the most natural to you.
 The most important thing to remember when shooting these images is to have them taken by an experienced professional.
 Regardless of where the photo is taken, do not overdo it with the setup.
 A head shot is meant to be a simple, professional representation of your head, or more importantly your face.